Extractors & Evaluation

 Profile Extractor Configuration

-Profile extractors automatically generate user profiles from interactions.
-Each extractor defines what information to look for and how to categorize it.
+The profile extractor automatically generates user profiles from interactions.
+It defines what information to look for and how to categorize it.

 from reflexio.models.config_schema import ProfileExtractorConfig